I have apologised for my offensive comments against women – Seyi reiterates | Theinfong

 “I want to clarify that my intention was never to offend or harm anyone.
 If my words were misconstrued or caused any hurt, I sincerely apologise.
 My aim is always to promote understanding and positivity, and I will be more mindful of my words in the future to avoid any such misunderstandings.”

-Speaking on his best moments in the All Stars house, the reality star said; “Being part of the few housemates to be called for the All Stars season is one for the books, and I believe it would go down in history.
+Speaking on his best moments in the All Stars house, Seyi said; “Being part of the few housemates to be called for the All Stars season is one for the books, and I believe it would go down in history.

 Discussion about this post